Maneuver warfare: British air maneuver doctrine

-Limitations of maneuver in a modern context
+Limitations in a modern context

 A key requirement for success in maneuver warfare is up-to-date accurate intelligence on the disposition of key enemy command, support, and combat units.
 In operations whose intelligence is either inaccurate, unavailable, or unreliable, the successful implementation of strategies based on maneuver warfare can become problematic.
 When faced with a maneuverable opponent capable of redeploying key forces quickly and discreetly or when tempered, the capacity of maneuver warfare strategies to deliver victory becomes more challenging.

-The 2006 Lebanon War is an example of such shortcomings have being exposed.
+The 2006 Lebanon War is an example of such shortcomings being exposed.
 Despite overwhelming firepower and complete air superiority, Israeli forces were unable to deliver a decisive blow to the command structure of Hezbollah or to degrade its effective capacity to operate.
 Although inflicting heavy damage, Israel was unable to locate and destroy Hezbollah's diluted force dispositions or to neutralize key command centers.
 Therefore, it did not meet its war aims.
 The insurgency in Iraq also demonstrates that a military victory over an opponent's conventional forces does not automatically translate into a political victory.

 Some military theorists such as William Lind and Colonel Thomas X. Hammes propose to overcome the shortcomings of maneuver warfare with the concept of what they call fourth generation warfare.
 For example, Lieutenant-Colonel S.P.
 Myers writes that "maneuver is more a philosophical approach to campaign design and execution than an arrangement of tactical engagements".
 Myers goes on to write that maneuver warfare can evolve and that "maneuverist approach in campaign design and execution remains relevant and effective as a counter-insurgency strategy at the operational level in contemporary operations."

+In the early stages of the 2022 Russian invasion of Ukraine, Russia's advances were stalled by Ukraine's widespread deployment of man-portable anti-tank missiles.
+The scholar Seth Jones argued that Russia was forced to abandon maneuver warfare after an inept failure to apply combined arms, forcing a transition to a war of attrition.
+Ukrainian forces attempted to use maneuver warfare during the 2023 Ukrainian counteroffensive but their advances became stalled due to Russian prepared defenses in the form of minefields and trenches.
+Later in the war, Ukrainian forces used maneuver warfare more effectively during the start of the 2024 Kursk Oblast incursion where Russian forces initially struggled to repel the attack.
+However, that advance later stalled.
+According to Michael Kofman "Russian forces do far better when they're operating with prepared defense, fixed lines, more on positional warfare."